brianvanburken/knowledge-sharing/posts/20??-??-??-bemit-css/20??-??-??-bemit-css.md

 ```

 As you can see this a lot of selectors to write.
 But it gives you also a lot of
 power as we will see later on in this post.
-To mitigate the amount of selectors
+To mitigate the number of selectors
 we write, we use the CSS preprocessor [SCSS](https://sass-lang.com/).
 SCSS allows
 us to write dynamic CSS with loops.
 So if a new color gets introduced, say green,
 we just add it to our list of possible colors and the CSS selectors containing